Q.1 What is Goods and Services Tax (GST)?

 Ans: Tax payers with an aggregate turnover in a financial year up to [Rs.20 lakhs & Rs.10 Lakhs for NE and special category states] would be exem pt fr o m taking registration under GST.
 Further, a person whose aggregate turnover in the preceding financial year is less than Rs.1 Crore (75 lakhs for 9 special category states viz 1.
 Arunachal Pradesh, 2.
 Assam, 3.
 Manipur, 4.
 Meghalaya, 5.
 Mizoram, 6.
 Nagaland, 7.
 Sikkim, 8.
 Tripura, and 9.
 Himachal Pradesh) can opt for a simplified composition scheme where tax will payable at a concessional rate on the turnover in a state.

 [Aggregate turnover shall include the aggregate value of all taxable supplies, exempt supplies and exports of goods and/or services and exclude taxes viz.
 GST.]
 Aggregate turnover shall be computed on all India basis.
 For NE States and special category states, the exemption threshold shall be [Rs.
 10 lakhs].
 All taxpayers eligible for threshold exemption will have the option of paying tax with input tax credit (ITC) benefits.
-Tax payers making inter-State supplies or paying tax on reverse charge basis shall not be eligible for threshold exemption.
+Tax payers making inter-State supplies of goods or paying tax on reverse charge basis shall not be eligible for threshold exemption.